jfroelich/rss-reader/src/fetch/readme.md

 * Just deprecate fetch_html and such, use a 'accepted mime types' parameter to a generic function.
 Or simplify the bodies of the extra helpers and move all logic to tfetch
 * rename to url-loader.js
+* create a helper function `create_error_response(status_code, status_text)` instead of repeating the body of the relevant if blocks spread throughout the module

 ### `url_is_allowed` notes and todos